SainteCelery/imgurDownloader2019/README.md

 imgurDownloader2019
 -------------------

-This is set of bash scripts which automates downloading images and their descriptions from imgur.
+This is a set of bash scripts which automates downloading images and their descriptions from imgur.

 ![screenshot](/screenShots/00.png)